nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 9. <example location>/prj.conf # The example itself configuration
 ```

-If `PROJECT_BOARD_PORT_PATH` is provided inside `project` macro, a freestanding example can additionally shares the same board hierarchical configuration, then its configuration is same as the repository example except itself part.
+If `PROJECT_BOARD_PORT_PATH` is provided inside `project` macro, a Freestanding example can share the same board hierarchical configuration as the repository examples, the only exception being its local kconfig settings.

-The freestanding examples may don't need the default pin mux and hardware_init/app prj.conf setting, you can disable them in `<example location>/prj.conf`:
+For example.
+The Freestanding examples may don't need the default pin mux and hardware_init/app prj.conf setting, you can disable them in `<example location>/prj.conf`:

 ```
 CONFIG_MCUX_PRJSEG_module.board.pinmux_project_folder=n